MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/package-management.md

    > library(mrsdeploy)
    ```

-1. Authenticate to create the remote session. @LINK TO VIGNETTE DOC IN MSDN    For example, for Azure Active Directory:
+1. Authenticate to create the remote session. @@LINK TO VIGNETTE DOC IN MSDN    For example, for Azure Active Directory:
    ```
    > remote_login_aad([AAD_properties])